 Undercutting involves cutting on the underside of the log with top of saw against the log.
-When undercutting use light upward pres-sure.
+When undercutting use light upward pressure.
 Hold saw firmly and maintain control.
 The saw will tend to push back toward you.

 WARNING: Never turn saw upside down to undercut.
-The saw cannot be con-
+The saw cannot be controlled in this position.